wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-cloud-discovery/includes/4-work-with-discovered-apps.md

 > [!CAUTION]
 > This action cannot be undone.

-### Data retention in Cloud App Security
+### Data retention in Defender for Cloud Apps

-Cloud App Security retains data as follows:
+Defender for Cloud Apps retains data as follows:

 - Activity log: 180 days
 - Discovery data: 90 days